Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Make choices with the desires of the individual consumer, not the retailer, as your guide.
 It may seem counter intuitive, but (successful) retailers are considering the needs of their customers 24/7, and they will recognize and appreciate suppliers who do the same.
 Retailers are often tasked with a precarious balancing act; the wants and needs of their suppliers and those of their consumers are not often aligned.
 This affects everything from price (both wholesale and retail) to brand story, to the final packaging, and suppliers who are able to anticipate consumer needs will make this less of a balancing act and more of a team effort.

 Suppliers are much more knowledgeable about their products than retailers, whose attentions are split between hundreds (or thousands) of different brands.
-That offers suppliers who take charge of their own product information a powerful advantage over those who don't.
+That offers suppliers who take charge of their own information with a PIM system or other data management platform have a powerful advantage over those who don't.
 After all, who can leverage products' key selling points more effectively than the company who created them?

 As shoppers become increasingly sophisticated and retailers increasingly overburdened, suppliers that can go above and beyond will become more and more valuable.
 Suppliers that optimize that opportunity by using their unique position within the retail supply chain will find unparalleled success.